noahgift/CLI-Bootcamp/README.md

 ## Challenges

+### Python Challenges
-* Pick a Python command-line tool library you are not familar with and build a module with a function that is called in a CLI.  * A few examples:
+* Pick a Python command-line tool library you are not familar with and build a module with a function that is called in a CLI.
+A few examples:
   * [python-fire](https://github.com/google/python-fire),
   * [argparse](https://docs.python.org/3/library/argparse.html)
   * [python-click](https://click.palletsprojects.com/en/8.0.x/)
+* Write a test for your python CLI tool
+* Containerize your Python CLI tool and deploy to a public container repo like Github or Docker.

+### Bash and ZSH Challenges
 * Customize your `~/.bashrc` with at least one alias, function and variable.
 * Build a Bash CLI tool that takes options
+* Truncate a large file and randomly sample at the same time
+* Write a find command and a locate command
+* Install [ohmzsh](https://ohmyz.sh), what did you learn?

 ## References